mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 ### Google Python style guide

 I previously introduced PEP 8, the official Python style guide.
-It was explained that there are many guidelines in PEP 8 such as setting the indent as four blank space, and using an IDE like PyCharm will automatically help you follow these standards.
+It was explained that there are many guidelines in PEP 8, such as setting the indent as four blank spaces, and using an IDE like PyCharm will automatically help you follow these standards.
 Google Python style guide is a style guide organized by Google where there are several guidelines for a good code not discussed in the official style guide, PEP 8.
-There are especially guidelines to increase the readability of codes, and we will look through several of them because it fits well wit the coding style introduced in this chapter.
+There are guidelines to increase the readability of codes, and we will look through several of them because they fit well with the coding style introduced in this chapter.

-First, you must not use mutable objects as default function value.
-If the function modifies an object (adding an item in a list), the default value will change.
-Therefore, we must refrain from using [] or {} as default function value as the following.
+First, you must not use mutable objects as the default function value.
+The default value will change if the function modifies an object (adding an item to a list).
+Therefore, we must refrain from using [] or {} as the default function value as the following.

 ```python